Environmental Stewardship

 Sustainable Procurement Practices

 We integrate sustainable procurement (purchasing) practices in all aspects of our business.
-In procurement documents, we specify the recommended sustainable requirements set out by Sustainable Procurement in Manitoba – which means we purchase goods and services with attributes that reduce environmental and social impacts.
+In procurement documents, we specify attributes that reduce environmental and social impacts.
 This includes purchasing sustainably certified paper products, sourcing local food for our restaurants, integrating green building initiatives into construction contracts, selecting green certified computer equipment, and more.

-For more information on the metrics associated with our sustainable business practices, please reference the annual Corporate Responsibility Performance Measures Report.
+For more information on the metrics associated with our sustainable business practices, please reference the annual Environmental, Social, and Governance Progress Report on our Reports Page.